cchudzicki-ocw-testing/RES.3-006_Sp21/content/pages/curriculum.md

 Final MICRO Presentations
 {{< tdclose >}}{{< trclose >}}{{< tbodyclose >}}{{< tableclose >}}

- \* Literature Review, Step 1: To begin your literature review, take a look at the Materials Research Society’s archive of the MRS Bulletin.
-Written for the broader scientific community, the MRS Bulletin focuses on a specific topic currently of interest in the field of MS&E.
+ \* Literature Review, Step 1: To begin your literature review, take a look at the [Materials Research Society’s archive of the MRS Bulletin](https://link.springer.com/journal/43577/volumes-and-issues).
+Written for the broader scientific community, the MRS Bulletin focuses on a specific topic currently of interest in the field of MS&E. Look through to see if you can find a relevant volume.

-You can find the archive here: [https://link.springer.com/journal/43577/volumes-and-issues](https://link.springer.com/journal/43577/volumes-and-issues).

-Look through to see if you can find a relevant volume.
 Read through the issue to try to gain a better overview of the important research, developments, and challenges that relate to your field of MS&E research.

 ## Video Links